piotrpdev/WeBuy-Cex-Price-Tracker/README.md

 sheet = client.open("name of sheet here").sheet1
 ```

+### Running

 Running the script as is should return the information for some products.
-The addon.update_list() function will always check for new id's and ungenerated google sheet products.
+The dupeChecker() function will check for any duplicate id's in your list and then the update_list() function will check for new id's and ungenerated google sheet products.

+PriceUpdate() will then lookup each id on the CeX website, get it's prices and print it onto the google sheet.

 However, be aware that if you add a lot of id's you will need to deal with Google Sheets' API [Usage Limits](https://developers.google.com/sheets/api/limits).
-I have added a basic cooldown function in [main.py](main.py) and [addon.py](addon.py) however it isn't perfect, if you're looking into adding A LOT of id's you should consider adding your own cooldown or just add
+I have added a basic cooldown function in [main.py](main.py) and [addon.py](addon.py) however it isn't perfect, if you're looking into adding A LOT of id's you should try manipulating the wait time.

 ```python
 time.sleep(100)
 ```

-between addon.update_list(sheet) and PriceUpdate() in [main.py](main.py)
+Optionally you can use the nandi() function to scan the google sheet for any names and id's and print them to the console.

 ![Getting the id](captures/getting_id.gif)
 ![The id's](captures/id_list.png)